IdrisAdeyemi01/docu_edges/README.md

 ## Introduction

-This project is my submission for the Receiptflow Senior Flutter Developer task.
 The app scans a document image, detects the edges and applies a magnifier to crop the document.

 ### Features